 While most countries in the region are still in the monitoring/tracking phase regarding Blockchain technology and cryptocurrencies in Africa, cryptocurrencies are not recognized as currencies in circulation.
-Almost all governments have warned their citizens of cryptocurrencies and the risks associated with dealing with them.
-However, among the continental countries, Mauritius and South Africa are the leading countries in this sense.
+Almost all governments have warned their citizens about cryptocurrencies and the risks associated with dealing with them.
+However, Mauritius and South Africa are the leading countries among the continental countries in this sense.
 The "regulatory sandbox" application developed in Mauritius is one of the important developments in the region.
 South Africa is the closest country to putting cryptocurrencies in a legal framework.

 Apart from this, countries in the region such as Morocco, Algeria, and Libya have directly banned them.
 In particular, companies providing financial services in South Africa receive many requests from their customers regarding cryptocurrency products and indicate that transactions with cryptocurrencies are on the rise.
 Currently, no regulation in the region will give cryptocurrencies legal status, and the perspectives of the relevant public authorities on this issue are also unclear.